cdl-geneseo/r/sections/03-importing-data.md

 dir() # provides a list of files, akin to ls in a terminal
 ```

-Import data and save as a new data object:
+Import data and save as a new data object (n.b., you can choose virtually any name for the data object as long as it starts with a letter):

 ```r
 phrases = read.csv('phrases.csv',header=T) # opens from current directory, or